-§10 Adding the final touches to our Godot 4 Go MMO
+§10 Add the Final Touches to Your Godot 4 Go MMO

 As a reminder, in the last part, we added a hiscores and a leaderboard to the game.
 In this part, we want to: